How to Deep Fry Shrimp

 BUT what if you want to get your hands dirty?
 Create your batter first.
 Perfect fried shrimp is only as good as it’s batter.
 A simple, light beer batter is pretty standard and it doesn’t take much work to throw together.

-- Combine approx. 2/3 cup all-purpose flour, 1 tsp. salt, 1/2 tsp. baking powder, 1/2 cup beer, 1 egg in a large, and 1 tsp of vegetable oil in a large mixing bowl.
+- Combine approximately 2/3 cup all-purpose flour, 1 tsp. salt, 1/2 tsp. baking powder, 1/2 cup beer, 1 egg, and 1 tsp of vegetable oil in a large mixing bowl.
 Whisk these ingredients together until mixture is about the consistency of latex paint (smooth and somewhat thick).

-- Fry your battered shrimp in small batches.
+- Batter your shrimp and fry in small batches.
 Frying too many shrimp at once will lower the temperature of the oil and result in soggy shrimp.
 As a rule, only use half of the oil’s surface area.
-Fry your shrimp, depending on its size, for approx. 2-3 minutes.
+Fry your shrimp, depending on its size, for approximately 2-3 minutes.
 The shrimp is properly fried when the outside turns crispy golden brown and the meat is opaque in the center.

 - Once fried, transfer your shrimp to a roasting or backing rack that you’ve place over a baking pan or cookie sheet.
 This will allow any excess oil to drain off and ensure your shrimp stay deliciously crispy.
 Keep this rack in your oven on its lowest setting so your fried shrimp stay warm while you finish cooking.